 On Jan.
 23, news agencies around the country ran breaking news stories about an announcement that Defense Secretary Leon E. Panetta was expected to make Jan.
 24 regarding women’s roles in combat.

-The announcement was that a 1994 ban that restricted women from participation in combat units would be lifted, opening up thousands of new jobs for women.
+The announcement was that a 1994 ban that restricted women from participation in combat units would be lifted, opening thousands of new jobs for women.